SnorlaxAssist/zig-luau/README.md

 ## Contributing
 Please make suggestions, report bugs, and create pull requests.
 Anyone is welcome to contribute!

-I only use a subset of the Lua API through Zigluau, so if there are parts that aren't easy to use or understand, please fix it yourself or let me know!
+I only use a subset of the Luau API through Zigluau, so if there are parts that aren't easy to use or understand, please fix it yourself or let me know!

-Thank you to the [Lua](https://lua.org) team for creating such a great language!
+Thank you to the [Luau](https://luau-lang.org/) team for creating such a great language!